 LCS Football Academy General Manager, Tan Li Yu said: “This endorsement by the AFC is an honour, and validation that the systems and processes we have put in place give our trainees the best chance of growing into elite players.
 We are proud to be recognised as a One-Star academy, but we are aiming higher.
-This only the first step for the LCS Football Academy on our path towards becoming an elite development hub.”
+This is only the first step for the LCS Football Academy on our path towards becoming an elite development hub.”

 With LCS having set the benchmark and the example to be emulated by other clubs, Palatsides hopes that this will bring about a domino effect in the football ecosystem.

 “Our plan is not for Lion City Sailors to be the only accredited academy.
 We want other club academies to be accredited as well, and our role at the FAS is to continue playing the role of an enabler to make sure these academies are in the best possible state to be considered for such accreditation,” noted the former head of Melbourne City’s youth academy.
 “We want to assist these academies to reach the required standards, and in the process, create the shared responsibility of developing the young players.
 Our long-term goal is for every academy in Singapore to be accredited and have a solid developmental structure that grooms their players to be the best they can be.”

 (Photo courtesy of Lion City Sailors)

 Palatsides revealed that the FAS will be reaching out to provide assistance to all youth developmental centres which have expressed interest.